kuri65536/GenieExamples/gnome-wiki/SharedLibSample.md

 code; this is needed because the functions in a shared library may be loaded at almost any address in memory.

-## A Client Program Written in Vala
+## A Client Program Written in Genie
 Our program that needs to access functionality from the library,

 ```genie